edit/contentdock-api-typo3/readme.md

 * `contentDock client subdomain` - Set your contentDock web address here.
 Please do NOT set '.contentdock.com'.

-6. Now you should see a new backend module "contentDock" in TYPO3 with the functions:
+### 5. Now you should see a new TYPO3 backend module "contentDock"

+The following functions are available:

 * `Operations` - Shows all requests sent to contentdock.
 * `Data Container Structure` - Load the structure from all your configured Data Containers in contentDock.